Wyko/essential_deathworlders/content/books/waters-babylon/2-tikkun-olam.md

 just Protect in her general direction.
 His huge paws rested on her shoulders lightly as he bent to look her in the eye.

-"Than...thank you, Great Father," she said, once she had gotten her breath back, and hiccuped.
+"Than... thank you, Great Father," she said, once she had gotten her breath back, and hiccuped.

 He tipped one big finger under her chin, raising it a bit to meet his gaze.
-"Sister...anything you need me to Provide, just ask."
+"Sister... anything you need me to Provide, just ask."
 She nodded, a little weak in the knees suddenly, and not from the crying.
 The ghost of a smirk played out behind his eyes and in the set of his ears for just a moment, and was gone.